 Also, the devaluation of printed money does not only happen in doomsday scenarios.
-Instead, it happens almost everyday.
+Instead, it happens almost every day.
 Most governments (not just the Philippines) that generate money are in debt.
 This is an act to finance a country’s excessive spending, which devalues the currency due to the inflation that it is causing.

-If you’re only spending your money locally, the rise and fall of currency rate may not necessarily impact your finances (except for inflation).
+If you’re only spending your money locally, the rise and fall of the currency rate may not necessarily impact your finances (except for inflation).
 However, if you’re based overseas where the currency is stronger than your home country and your savings in your home country, you’re going to feel the brunt of it faster than you would.

 Invest your money

 Apparently, the idea is to grow your money.
-However, before you jump the gun, make sure that you already have the basics covered: an emergency fund, health insurance, a manageable debt to income ratio, and most importantly, extra budget!
-If you’ve ticked all the boxes, it’s safe to say that you can now diversify your money in a way that you can grow them instead of losing your their value.
+However, before you jump the gun, make sure that you already have the basics covered: an emergency fund, health insurance, a manageable debt to income ratio, and most importantly, an extra budget!
+If you’ve ticked all the boxes, it’s safe to say that you can now diversify your money in a way that you can grow them instead of losing their value.